qlik-oss/core-website/docs/recipes/core.md

 # Core Recipe

 This recipe demonstrates how to deploy a minimal Frontira stack using different orchestration tools.
-The purpose is to help you get started with building on Frontira.
+The purpose is to help you get started with Frontira.

-Since it is minimal it does not provide any real functionality.
-It rather demonstrates the foundation to build full solutions on where more aspects must also be considered, like authorization, document/data handling, vizualization, logging, monitoring etc. There are other recipes that cover such aspects separately.
+It demonstrates a foundation to build full solutions on, where more aspects must also be considered, like authorization, document/data handling, vizualization, logging, monitoring etc. There are other recipes that cover such aspects separately.

 ## GitHub repo